Choose your language

 The Advanced page is displayed.

-2. In the External User Lookup area, select the Use external database for card number lookup checkbox.
+2. In the External User Lookup area, check the Use external database for card number lookup checkbox.

-• It’s recommended to update the driver for performance reasons.
-If you haven’t already done this because your PaperCut Application Server is running on an MS SQL database, see Upgrading the MS SQL JDBC Driver (Step 3 - Upgrade the JDBC Driver and auth dll) .
+• If you’re using MS SQL Server version 2016 or later, we recommend updating the driver for performance reasons.
+If you haven’t already performed these steps when migrating your PaperCut Application Server to run on MS SQL, then see Upgrading the MS SQL JDBC Driver (Step 3 - Upgrade the JDBC Driver and auth dll) to upgrade your MS SQL Driver.

 5. Enter the database connection username and password.